-But it is the notion that is surely right.
-It is an end to one of the last vestiges of the tyranny of unaccountable rulers.
+There should be an end to one of the last vestiges of the tyranny of unaccountable rulers.
 It is a régime in tune with the realities of our world and of the global technology of information.
-More fundamentally, it is harmonious with the basic ideas of liberty and human rights which remain among the greatest gifts which the English have given and defended:
+More fundamentally, it is harmonious with the basic ideas of liberty and human rights which remain among the greatest gifts which the English have given and defended to Hong Kong and Australia, even when not perfectly executed in action: